What is No Mow May?

 Despite their importance, pollinators are in serious decline as a result of habitat loss, pesticides and climate change.
 The Bumblebee Conservation Trust reports that two species of bumblebees went extinct in the past 80 years, with eight species, a third of those remaining, now endangered.
 Butterfly Conservation reports similar concerns, with over three-quarters of our butterfly species having declined since 1976 and two-thirds of our common and widespread moths declined between 1968 and 2007.

 In 2022, the citizen science survey Bugs Matter reported a decline in flying insects by 59% between 2004 and 2021.
 More worrying was that in Kent this figure was a staggering 72%.
-These figures indicated a rapidly declining trend in insect abundance nationwide, consistent with research that has shown declining trends globally.
+The data from the 2025 survey showed an alarming annual average further decline of 23% since the survey began in 2021.

 The main threats to pollinators are habitat loss, climate change, pesticides, disease and invasive species.